affluent-bilby-classifieds/express-hasura_ra-cb-menu/README.md

 docker-compose up -d
 ```

-if you get and error like
+if you get an error like this:
 ```
 ERROR: yaml.parser.ParserError: while parsing a block mapping in "./docker-compose.yml", line 72, column 7